Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

   locations" for case of sharing data with wider and/or less trusted audiences,

 ### Outbound Links
-- User - the user for whom the role applies
+- User - user for whom the access role applies
-- Trip - the trip to which access applies
+- Trip - trip to which the access control rule applies

 ## Travel Agency

-Reverence Data collection that contains information about all supported travel agencies.
-Used for tracking configuration and user quick issue resolution.
+Travel Agency entity contains reservation-tracking and issue resolution information.

+Decisions:
+- Dat acollection is maintained up to date by support engineers.

 ### Fields
 - ID
 - Name
-- Description - info about the travel agency to be presented to user.
-Contains contact information..
-TODO: mention the contact info explicitly and separately?
+- Description - info about the travel agency.
+Is used for internal purposes and to be presented to user.
+Contains contact information.
 - API URL - URL to be used for tracking resevation updates for this agency

 ### Inbound Links
-- User - users for whom this travel agency is preferred for the issue resolution
+- User - user for whom this travel agency is preferred for the issue resolution

 ## Notification

-Notification entity is used to track deliverance of notifications to the users.
+Notification entity records deliverance of app notifications to the users.

 ### Fields
 - ID
 - Status - delivered or not
-- Type - to allow for eay identification of different notifications in code and richer content
+- Type - to allow for identification of different interpretation in code and richer content for the user.
-- Type Specific Data - data to present to the user.
+- Type Specific Data - dynamic field, data to present to the user.

 ### Outbound Links
-- User - the recepient of the notification
+- User - the intended recepient of the notification

 ## User Report

-Entity representing Reports, datasets collected for the user, e.g. the end of year report.
+Entity representing Reports - datasets collected for presenting to the user, e.g. the annual report.

+### Decisions

-NOTE: in case of high peak loads, reports can be moved to analytical database, for better availability of the app and performance of report generation.
+- In case of high peak loads, reports can be moved to a separate analytical database, for better  performance.

 ### Fields
 - ID
-- Type - for identifying different types of reports and interpreting type-specific data
+- Type - for identifying different types of reports in the code and richer content for the user
 - Type Specific Data - additional info native to the report type.
-To be interpreted by the system.
+Is interpreted by the system.
 - Data URI - link to the actual data of the report.
-To allow for storing the data in a more suitable storage system, e.g. BLOB storage.
+Used to allow for storing the data in a more performant storage, e.g. BLOB storage.

 ### Outbound Links
 - User ID - the intended recipient of the report.

 ## Vendor Report

-Entity dataset of analytical data collected for the vendors, e.g. travel agencies.
+Entity represents dataset record of aggrecated analytical data generated for the vendors, e.g. travel agencies.

-The reports mostly mirror the itinerary table and contain data

-NOTE: in case of high peak loads, reports can be moved to analytical database, for better availability of the app and performance of report generation.

 All the data in the dataset is used for analytical purposes.

+Decisions:
+- In case of high peak loads, reports can be moved to analytical database, for better performance
+- Only data storage is described.
+Data export feature is not addressed, and should be refined with the product owner
+- The primary key is chosen to mask personal info, but yet provide useful granularity for the consumer
+- Stats are given for example, and should be rigorously refined with product owners

 ### Fields

-Primary Key - scope of the data for the record:
+Primary Key - scope of the statistical data in the record
 - Time period - date range for the scope of report stats
 - Agency - agency filter for reservations
 - User Geo Region - country or state-wide range of user's home locations
 - Reservation Geo Region - country or state-wide range of Reservations locations

-Stats:
-NOTE: Stats are given for example, and should be rigorously refined with product owners.
+Stats
 - Financial Stats
   - Average per-user bill
   - Total money spent